Royal College of Science and Technology

-The Royal College of Science and Technology was a higher education college that existed in Glasgow, Scotland between 1887 and 1964, and is the predecessor institution of the University of Strathclyde.
-Its main building on George Street now serves as one of the major academic buildings of the University.
+The Royal College of Science and Technology was a higher education college that existed in Glasgow, Scotland between 1887 and 1964.
+Tracing its history back to the Andersonian Institute (founded in 1796), it is the direct predecessor institution of the University of Strathclyde (along with the Scottish College of Commerce).
+Its main building on George Street now serves as one of the major academic and administration buildings of the University of Strathclyde.

 History

-Originally the Glasgow and West of Scotland Technical College, The Royal College of Science and Technology was formed in 1887.
-Glasgow and West of Scotland Technical College was formed through the amalgamation of Anderson's University, the College of Science and Arts, Allan Glen's Institution, the Young Chair of Technical Chemistry and Atkinson's Institution.
+Originally the "Glasgow and West of Scotland Technical College", The Royal College of Science and Technology was formed in 1887.
+Glasgow and West of Scotland Technical College'was formed through the amalgamation of Anderson's Institute, the College of Science and Arts, Allan Glen's Institution, the Young Chair of Technical Chemistry and Atkinson's Institution.
+In the case of Anderson's Institute, the history of the college could be traced back to 1796.
 Because of the ever-increasing number of students attending the college, larger premises became necessary.
 Work to expand the Glasgow and West of Scotland Technical College building began in 1903, taking nine years to complete.
 At that time, it was the largest single educational complex in Europe.

 After seeking permission from King George V in 1912 the College changed its name to the Royal Technical College.
 In 1956 there was another change of name for the College and it became the Royal College of Science and Technology.